 You may wonder who started the zero waste movement.
 Humans have been engaging in zero waste practices since the beginning of time.

-It’s only within recent decades that we have had enough resources to routinely waste products.
+Only in recent decades have we had enough resources to routinely waste products.
 The modern eco-friendly movement focuses on reducing modern levels of waste.
 The kitchen is one of the biggest producers of waste in the home.
 Between cleaning products, tools, and food, all kitchens can benefit from a switch to eco-friendly practices and products.

 Read on to discover some of these eco friendly kitchen products that can help you on your journey to being kinder to the earth.